jevad/egfactorial/README.md

 # Using the new Java parallel streaming classes

-On Christmas and New Year's Day, in between visiting with family, I created some code to try out the new Java 8 parallel streaming functionality.
+On Christmas Day and on New Year's Day, in between visiting with family and friends, I created some code to try out the new Java 8 parallel streaming functionality.
 I decided to try to calculate factorials as fast as I could in Java on my laptop.
 You'll find that code in `FactorialParallelStream.java`.